16th Annual Spring Fling 2019

-Dinner is $8 per person when you pay ahead of time via PayPal– send payment to firstname.lastname@example.org (select ‘pay for goods or services’).
-(Include in the PayPal Note: # of Adults, # of Kids, Tent or RV Camping.)
+Dinner is $10 per person (Kids under 12 are free) via PayPal– send payment to email@example.com (select ‘pay for goods or services’).

 If you RSVP and then are unable to attend the dinner- you are still required to pay.
 The Caterer does not give us a discount if someone does not show up.
 Please provide your own drinks.

 – CNC Map to Badin Lake Group Camp – Group spots ‘A’ and ‘B’ on Friday and Saturday nights.
 Camping is free for members, $5 per night for non-members.